 Linear approach.
 An approach that expresses rates of application as pounds of nitrogen and phosphorus, according to the following specifications:

 The terms include maximum application rates from manure, litter, and process wastewater for each year of permit coverage, for each crop identified in the NMP, in chemical forms determined to be acceptable to the Secretary, in pounds per acre, per year, for each field to be used for land application, and certain factors necessary to determine such rates.
-The maximum application rates from manure, litter, and process wastewater must be calculated based on representative samples as described in 2.II below.
-At a minimum, the factors that are terms must include: the outcome of the field-specific assessment of the potential for nitrogen and phosphorus transport from each field; the crops to be planted in each field or any other uses of a field such as pasture or fallow fields; the realistic yield goal for each crop or use identified for each field; the nitrogen and phosphorus recommendations from sources specified by the Secretary for each crop or use identified for each field; credits for all nitrogen in the field that will be plant available; consideration of multi-year phosphorus application; and accounting for all other additions of plant available nitrogen and phosphorus to the field.
+The maximum application rates from manure, litter, and process wastewater must be calculated based on representative samples as described in 2.II below and the VT NRCS 590 standard.
+At a minimum, the factors that are terms must include: the outcome of the field-specific assessment of the potential for nitrogen and phosphorus transport from each field; the crops to be planted in each field or any other uses of a field such as pasture or fallow fields; the realistic yield goal for each crop or use identified for each field; the nitrogen and phosphorus recommendations from sources specified by the Secretary for each crop or use identified for each field; credits for all nitrogen in the field that will be plant available; and accounting for all other additions of plant available nitrogen and phosphorus to the field.
 In addition, the terms include the form and source of manure, litter, and process wastewater to be land-applied; the timing and method of land application; and the methodology by which the NMP accounts for the amount of nitrogen and phosphorus in the manure, litter, and process wastewater to be applied; or

 Narrative rate approach.
 An approach that expresses rates of application as a narrative rate of application that results in the amount, in tons or gallons, of manure, litter, and process wastewater to be land applied, according to the following specifications:

 The terms include maximum amounts of nitrogen and phosphorus derived from all sources of nutrients, for each crop identified in the NMP, in chemical forms determined to be acceptable to the Secretary, in pounds per acre, for each field, and certain factors necessary to determine such amounts.
 At a minimum, the factors that are terms must include: the outcome of the field-specific assessment of the potential for nitrogen and phosphorus transport from each field; the crops to be planted in each field or any other uses such as pasture or fallow fields (including alternative crops identified in accordance with paragraph b. below); the realistic yield goal for each crop or use identified for each field; and the nitrogen and phosphorus recommendations from sources specified by the Secretary for each crop or use identified for each field.
-In addition, the terms include the methodology by which the NMP accounts for the following factors when calculating the amounts of manure, litter, and process wastewater to be land applied: results of soil tests conducted in accordance with protocols identified in the NMP, as required by Part IV.A.1 of the permit; credits for all nitrogen in the field that will be plant available; the amount of nitrogen and phosphorus in the manure, litter, and process wastewater to be applied; consideration of multi-year phosphorus application; accounting for all other additions of plant available nitrogen and phosphorus to the field; the form and source of manure, litter, and process wastewater; the timing and method of land application; and volatilization of nitrogen and mineralization of organic nitrogen.
+In addition, the terms include the methodology by which the NMP accounts for the following factors when calculating the amounts of manure, litter, and process wastewater to be land applied: results of soil tests conducted in accordance with protocols identified in the NMP, as required by Part IV.A.1 of the permit; credits for all nitrogen in the field that will be plant available; the amount of nitrogen and phosphorus in the manure, litter, and process wastewater to be applied; accounting for all other additions of plant available nitrogen and phosphorus to the field; the form and source of manure, litter, and process wastewater; the timing and method of land application; and volatilization of nitrogen and mineralization of organic nitrogen.